JuanPaladea/JuanPaladea/README.md

 ## 🚀 About Me

-I'm **Juan Paladea**, a developer interested in building and learning with code.
+I'm **Juan Paladea**, I am a software developer focused on backend development.
+I have experience in building RESTful APIs and services using Node.js and Express.js.
+I am also familiar with databases like MongoDB and MySQL.
+I am looking for opportunities to work on exciting projects and learn new technologies.

 - 🌐 Portfolio: [www.juanpaladea.com.ar](http://juanpaladea.com.ar/)
 - 📧 Email: juanpaladea5@gmail.com